vuejs/awesome-vue/README.md

  - [@riophae/vue-treeselect](https://github.com/riophae/vue-treeselect) - A multi-select component with nested options for Vue.js
  - [@k186/pd-select](https://github.com/k186/pd-select) - A mobile UI component like IOS picker for Vue 2.x,can be wheel pick what ever you defined.
  - [vue-dropdowns](https://github.com/mikerodham/vue-dropdowns) - A minimalistic and adaptable way to display select boxes if using objects for vue2.x
+ - [v-cascade](https://github.com/zanseven007/v-cascade) - A lovely component of cascade selector with Vue 2.x (Support both of PC and Mobile)

 #### Slider